QuestCraftPlusPlus/QuestCraft/README.md

 Secondly, you must install the QuestCraft APK to your VR Headset using **[SideQuest](https://sidequestvr.com/setup-howto)** and follow the necessary steps to connect your Quest.
 Drag and drop the APK, and wait for it to install.

 Next, open your headset's QuestCraft launcher (through Unknown Sources).
 Be sure to grant all requested permissions.
-Once complete, follow the on-screen prompts to enter your Minecraft login details, then press play and wait for all of the files to download (aproxx.
+Once you're done, you'll follow the on-screen prompts to enter your Minecraft login details, then press play and wait for all of the files to download (aproxx.
 10 minutes).
 (You must do this for each specific version to play that version!)

 **NOTE: You may encounter crashes when downloading your selected MC version, ESPECIALLY on v53 and later.
 This is because Meta can't fix memory leaks, for some reason.
-Don't fret; just launch the app again, press play again, and the download will continue where it left of before the crash.
-If it persists, keep trying.
+Don't fret; launch the app again, press play again, and the download will continue where it left of before the crash.
+If it continues, please keep trying.
 If, after 4 attempts, you still are not loaded in, please visit the support channel of the QuestCraft Discord (discord.gg/questcraft)**

 And boom!
 You have successfully installed QuestCraft on your VR headset!
-To play, simply press the **Play** button and wait for it to load; depending on the headset's age, it might take a while.
+To play, press the **Play** button and wait for it to load; depending on the headset's age, it might take a while.

 ## Supported Renderers (Take note when installing mods!)

 - ### Zink
 **[Zink](https://docs.mesa3d.org/drivers/zink.html)**, works with many mods, at the cost of performance. (which is fixed with the performance mods below)
 - ### Vulkan
-**[Vulkan](https://www.vulkan.org/)**, while very fast, doesn't work with many mods.
+**[Vulkan](https://www.vulkan.org/)**, while very fast, only works with a lot mods.
+For a list, please see the pinned discussion in #discussion on the **[VulkanMod Server](https://discord.gg/FVXg7AYR2Q)**.
+VulkanMod is not affiliated with us, so please don't ask and spam the devs questions related to QuestCraft!

 ## Included Mods